Evan Mecham: Recall drive

-Impeachment
+Impeachment and removal

 On October 21, 1987, the Arizona Republic ran a story claiming that Mecham had failed to report a $350,000 loan from local real-estate developer Barry Wolfson to Mecham's election campaign as required by campaign financing laws.
 These claims were added to a grand jury investigation into allegations that Mecham had loaned $80,000 in public funds to help his auto dealership.
 Upon learning of the alleged Wolfson loan, the Speaker of the state House of Representatives hired a special counsel to investigate the charges.
 The third and final impeachment charge involved an alleged death threat to a government official by Horace Lee Watkins, a Mecham appointee, in November 1987.
 When Mecham was informed of the threat, it was reported that he instructed the head of the Arizona Department of Public Safety (DPS) not to provide information on the incident to the attorney general.

 On January 8, 1988, a grand jury issued indictments against Evan Mecham and Willard Mecham, the Governor's brother and campaign finance manager, charging three counts of perjury, two counts of fraud, and one count of failing to report a campaign contribution.
 Mecham and his brother faced 22 years in prison if convicted on all charges.

 The special counsel appointed by the Speaker of the House delivered his report to the House on January 15.
 Based on this report, the House began hearings into possible impeachment proceedings on January 19.
 These resulted in the passing of House Resolution 2002 on February 8 by a vote of 46 to 14.
 Upon Mecham's impeachment by the House, his powers as governor were suspended and Mofford became acting governor.
 Arizona has no lieutenant governor, so the secretary of state stands first in the order of succession if he or she has been popularly elected.

 The Arizona State Senate convened as a court of impeachment on February 29.
 Mecham's supporters compared the impeachment trial to the crucifixion of Jesus Christ.
 The charges against Mecham in the impeachment trial were obstruction of justice, filing a false statement, and misuse of government funds.
 The false filings charge was dropped by the Senate on a vote of 16 to 12.
 Arguably, the testimony most damaging to Mecham was his own, during which he repeated his assertion that the legislature had no authority over him, and berated individual legislators.
 On April 4, the Senate convicted Mecham on obstruction of justice by a vote of 21 to 9, and on misusing government funds by a vote of 26 to 4.
 The Senate then voted 17 to 12 to disqualify Mecham from holding state office again, but that was short of the two-thirds majority required for passage.
 Upon conviction, Mecham was removed from office and Mofford immediately became governor of Arizona.
 The recall election was canceled by the Arizona Supreme Court in a 4 to 1 ruling that the constitutionally mandated order of succession took precedence over the state's recall provisions.